0xPlatinum/Unforgotten-Bits/README.md

 The fourth file, 7.bmp, actually failed to decode.
 So we ignored it for now and put it on the back of our mind.

 When printing the contents of the three files, they gave garbage.
-Seems they are encoded after all.
+Seems they are encrypted after all.
 Well, no issue, we can try to use the AES information we recieved in that same conversation in an attempt to decode it!
 Now, Im no good with cryptography, I know nothing about it; However, my team does!
 My teammate SirSquibbins wrote a quick decryptor script (will be provided later if he approves) and decrypted the secret files!
 Aha!
-Surely, this must contain some hint somewhere, nobody would encode something for no reason!
+Surely, this must contain some hint somewhere, nobody would encrypt something for no reason!

 ![image](https://user-images.githubusercontent.com/98354876/228310363-ea199121-3906-4149-8e92-b284f9d997aa.png)